Indonesian parliament speaker quits amid graft investigation

 Novanto had clung to power through several previous corruption cases.

-His latest battle with the graft agency has gripped Indonesia, where newspapers have splashed the story on front pages and memes mocking him have circulated on social media.
+His latest battle with the graft agency has gripped Indonesia, where newspapers have splashed the story on front pages and social media posts mocking him have been widely shared.

+Before his detention last month he had for months declined to answer summonses for questioning by the Corruption Eradication Commission, known by its Indonesian initials KPK.

+The allegations against Novanto have reinforced the perception among Indonesians that their parliament, long regarded as riddled with entrenched corruption, is a failing institution.

 Reporting by Agustinus Beo Da Costa and Bernadette Christina Munthe; Writing by Fergus Jensen; Editing by Robert Birsel